Updated on May 4, 2024 by Hannah Fitchett

 Is a sit in or sit-on kayak better for dogs?

 When it comes to the choice between sit-in kayaks versus sit-on-top kayaks, the best option for a dog owner is a sit-on-top kayak.
-These are easier to get in and out of and your dog likely won’t enjoy being confined to a sit-in kayak.
+The large cockpit opening makes them easier to get in and out of and your dog likely won’t enjoy being confined to a sit-in kayak.

 picture comparing sit-in versus sit-on-top dog kayaks to show the best dog kayak